Welcome to the GamePlan Membership Area

 - You see recommendations like "Below first page bid estimate of $5.35" This tells the ad agency to increase bid to get top page ad positions.
 You can't afford top page positions (in most cases), and you know from your PRECISE Ad Group report that you're ACTUALLY getting Ad Position 5 with your ACTUAL Bid of $1.76.

 - Some bid optimizations might improve one dimension of your campaign, but grossly distort the two simple GamePlan reports that you need to improve overall results.
 Data is only good if it's accurate, you know what it means, and you know what to do about it.
+The GamePlan system keeps you in control, saves time and makes you money.

 No AdWords Account?
 How to Sign Up.